mercadolibre/toiler/README.md

 Workers can configure a parser Class or Proc to parse an SQS message body before being processed.

-### Batches

-Toiler allows a Worker to be able to receive a batch of messages instead of a single one.

 ### Auto Visibility Extension

 Toiler has the ability to automatically extend the visibility timeout of and SQS message to prevent the message from re-entering the queue if processing of such message is taking longer than the queue's visibility timeout.